therealtwigster/fasa-stcg/README.md

 - While cloaked your ship renders at low visibility on the tactical map with a `[CLOAKED]` label in place of its name.
 - Click **⬡ DISENGAGE CLOAK** to drop the cloak and restore weapons access starting next turn.
 - The cloak toggle only works during the Power Allocation phase, before you commit.
+- **The cloak resets at the end of every turn.** If you want to stay cloaked into the next turn, you must re-engage it in the new turn's Power Allocation phase.
+This also means the power cost must be re-budgeted each turn — it doesn't automatically carry over.

 ---